fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 Chapter 6.
-Classification and Regression with Trees {.title}
+Classification and Regression with Trees
 ---------------------------------------------------

 Tree based algorithms are very popular for two reasons: they are